MelvynTie/Trading-Bot/README.md

 ### Prerequisites

-You will need django installed in your system.
+You will need Maven installed in your system.

 ```